jwilam/ArgWarrantee/README.md

 # ArgWarrantee
-Argumentation Structure and Scheme Analysis (human+ ai)
+Argumentation Structure and Scheme Analysis
+Support generation and analysis by both human and ai Implemented in react approach